xdrpp/stc/cmd/stc/stc.1.md

 # OPTIONS

+`-builtin-config`
+:	Print the built-in system configuration file that is used if no `stc.conf` file is found.

 `-c`
 :	Compile the output to base64 XDR binary.
-Otherwise, the default is to output in text mode.
+Otherwise, the default is to preserve the format (with `-i` and `-edit`) or output in text mode to standard output or new files.
 Only available in default mode.

 `-create`
 :	Create and fund an account on a network with a "friendbot" that